SpiritOfYoink/dotfiles/README.md

 ## TO INSTALL:

 * Step 1: Install NixOS using a graphical installer.
-For user, select from: yoink, dame, mac, & hamster.
+For your name and <user>name, select from: yoink, dame, mac, & hamster.

      Choose a temporary password, login automatically, and reuse password for administrator.
 Select no desktop when prompted.

-     Finally, partition the hard drive you're installing NixOS to, with swap but no hibernate.
+     Finally, partition the hard drive you're installing NixOS to, selecting the "swap but no hibernate" option.

 * Step 2: Reboot, removing the installation media.